 The Government Defence Anti-Corruption Index measures levels of corruption risk in national defence establishments, and scores each country from A (the best) to F (the worst).
 These bands are based on scores on an assessment consisting of 77 questions—for each question, the government was scored from 0-4.
 The percentage of marks overall determined which band the government was placed in.
-Countries were also scored in five risk areas: Political risk, Financial risk, Personnel risk, Operations risk, and Personnel risk.
+Countries were also scored in five risk areas: Political risk, Financial risk, Personnel risk, Operations risk, and Procurement Risk.

 Each country is researched by an expert assessor using a standard set of questions and model answers.
 The assessment is then independently reviewed by up to three peer reviewers and, where possible, the Transparency International national chapter.
 We also invite the government to conduct a review of the assessment and submit additional information.
 In 2015, four governments in the MENA region provided a reviewer: Jordan, Lebanon, Saudi Arabia, and Tunisia.

 One of the most commonly asked questions is how the index can assess countries where information on defence issues is highly secretive.
 TI-DSP considers a lack of transparency in the defence structures to pose as significant a corruption risk as the lack of structure itself.
 The level of independently verifiable information has therefore directly impacted the scoring on each question.
 Finally, it is worth noting that secrecy can make case studies and examples difficult to find, and may mean that they are slow to be exposed by journalists, researchers or the law.
 For that reason, some of the examples cited in this index have occurred before 2013.